LArSoft/larsoft.github.io/wiki/Core_Services_Review.md

   `detinfo::LArPropertiesServiceStandard`        *none*
   `detinfo::DetectorPropertiesServiceStandard`   `geo::Geometry`, `detinfo::LArPropertiesService`, `detinfo::DetectorClocksService`

-Core services turned into service interfaces(#Core-services-turned-into-service-interfaces)
+Core services turned into service interfaces
 ----------------------------------------------------------------------------------------------

 To use a services marked as interface, the job FHiCL configuration must contain for it the specific implementation that is requested, by a `service_provider: ImplementationName` parameter.\